electricg/period-tracker/README.md

 - [ ] add tests
 - [ ] replace svg icons in log with emojis
 - [ ] add the auto patch versioning on commit
+- [ ] add the github action workflow

 ## Dev notes